idm-auth/admin-backend-koa/.amazonq/rules/project-conventions.md

 # Project Conventions

+## Project Phase: Foundation/Construction
+- Project is NOT in production - it's being built from scratch
+- Breaking changes are EXPECTED and ENCOURAGED when they improve architecture
+- Refactoring is part of the process - embrace it
+- When finding architectural flaws, FIX them completely, don't work around them
+- ALWAYS prioritize correctness over backward compatibility
+- ALWAYS suggest the architecturally correct solution, even if it requires refactoring
+- NEVER be defensive about breaking changes - the project is small and designed for this

 ## Framework
 - This project uses `koa-inversify-framework` developed locally at `.external/koa-inversify-framework/`
 - Framework provides: AbstractController, AbstractService, AbstractRepository, AbstractMapper, AbstractModule